NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/fsxn-rotate-secret/README.md

     rotationFrequency = "rate(30 days)"
 }
 ```
-Note that the Lambda function can only manage one password, so either set the value for the `fsxId` or the `svmId` tag, both not both.
+Note that the Lambda function can only manage one password, so either set the value for the `fsxId` or the `svmId` tag, but not both.

 :warning: **Warning:** If both the `fsxId` and `svmId` tags are set, the `svmId` tag will be used and the fsxId will be silently ignored.

 At this point, you can run `terraform init` and `terraform apply` to create the secret that will automatically rotate